bwharris1125/CS7319_Homework3/chapter_notes/chapter_17.md

 It is hard to define the right granularity for services in microservices.
 If there are too many services, a lot of communication will be required to perform work.
 The purpose of service boundaries is to capture a domain or workflow.

-Guidelines to find the appropriate boundaries:
+### Guidelines to Find the Appropriate Boundaries:

 - purpose - a domain, one significant behaviour on behalf of the overall application
 - transactions - often the entities that need to cooperate in a transaction show a good service boundary